Partial regularity and higher integrability for A-quasiconvex variational problems: Introduction

 All these results are subject to the so called \textbf{constant rank} condition on $\A$, i.e.

 Except for notable examples \cite{Muller99,LMM,SzWi}, the lower semicontinuity problem is widely open in the absence of the constant rank condition.
-We will make the same assumption, together with the assumption that the wave cone of $\A$ \cite{Tartar78,Murat81} is spanning, i.e.
+We will assume \eqref{eq:CR}, together with the condition that the wave cone of $\A$ \cite{Tartar78,Murat81} is spanning, i.e.

 This second assumption is mild (see Section~4.1 in \cite{KriRai22}).